TosbackCgusBridge-Bot/CGUs-versions/Washingtonpost/Privacy Policy.md

 **To Contact You.** We may periodically contact you with offers and information about the Services and our affiliates, including in connection with your accounts, online surveys, legal notices, news stories, and other important information.
 You may opt out of receiving commercial email messages from us by following the instructions contained in those email messages.

-**To Deliver Targeted Advertising.** In order to provide services economically to users, the Services deliver targeted advertisements on behalf of advertisers.
+**To Deliver Targeted Advertising.** We may use your information to facilitate the delivery of targeted ads, promotions, and offers to you, on behalf of ourselves and advertisers, on and off the Services.
 Please see Online Tracking and Advertising for further information about our and third parties’ use of cookies, web beacons, and other tracking technologies to provide you relevant ads, as well as information about how to disable cookies and make other choices related to targeted advertising.

 **To Better Understand Our Readers and Users.** The Services conduct research on our users’ demographics, interests and behavior based on the information we collect.
 We do this to better understand and serve our users, and to improve our products and services.